AAbdihakim/alx-system_engineering-devops/0x00-shell_basics/README.md

-./11-lists - script that lists all files in the current working dir, parent dir and boot dir ./12-file_type - script to print a given file type ./13-symbolic_link - a script to create a symbolic link
+./11-lists - script that lists all files in the current working dir, parent dir and boot dir ./12-file_type - script to print a given file type ./13-symbolic_link - a script to create a symbolic link ./14-copy_html - a script to copy all files from current dir to parent dir